 Treatment

-bacteria with the help of probiotics.
-All these steps
+with beneficial bacteria with the help of probiotics.

-may or may not relieve symptoms, so it is recommended
+All these steps may or may not relieve symptoms, so it

-the body’s own healing powers without relying on
+cures enhance the body’s own healing powers without

-external factors such as harmful medicines.
-Changes in
+relying on external factors such as harmful medicines.

-all incorporated to effect permanent freedom from yeast
+health are all incorporated to effect permanent freedom